At the beginning of 2020, the world of education felt like business as usual. But by April, virtually every student had become a distance learner.

 3. Increased Focus on Learning Analytics

 Education has traditionally lagged behind other industries when it comes to data analytics, but that might be changing.
-More and more LMS’s are incorporating analytics programs to identify areas for student improvement—in fact, our own SI Cloud learning platform is built to analyze student gradebook data and identify students that might be struggling, giving instructors an opportunity to provide extra guidance before they fall behind.
+More and more LMS’s are incorporating analytics programs to identify areas for student improvement—in fact, our own lab management platform SI Cloud is built to analyze student gradebook data and identify students that might be struggling, giving instructors an opportunity to provide extra guidance before they fall behind.

 As distance learning becomes more prevalent, using this sort of data to analyze student learning and adapt teaching strategies could become a more widely accepted practice.
 We might see a particular interest in data analytics when it comes to student advising.
 Director for Retention at Syracuse University, Kalpana Srinivas, points out that a student’s advisor is one of the key people they need to build a relationship with and predicts that more student advising programs will employ data analytics strategies to increase retention, the idea being that “if colleges and universities can place more and better information into the hands of a greater number of people, this enables better decision making.”